Register

 For clients paying out of pocket for services, the cost of the sessions will be communicated clearly prior to initiation of counseling and a Self Pay Fee Agreement will be signed prior to initiating services.
 The rate for service will also be stated on the client's scheduled appointment on the client portal https://fulfillmentcounselingandlifecoaching.securepatientarea.com/portal/.
 The client is responsible for the cost of technology at the client's location, such as a computer, phone, etc. for those scheduling teletherapy appointments.
 Statements are issued to the client in the portal when an appointment is scheduled.
 Cash and all major credit cards are acceptable for payment, and all payments are expected to be received prior to scheduled appointment.
 If paying by cash, the client may provide cash payment upon arrival to the appointment.
 Otherwise, all other payments should be made online before the session via the client portal https://fulfillmentcounselingandlifecoaching.securepatientarea.com/portal/

 By not cancelling an appointment as stated in the Cancellation Policy (see next section), the client is agreeing to the price of the session as stated on https://fulfillmentcounselingandlifecoaching.securepatientarea.com/portal/(unless the client is covered by an EAP which prohibits such).
+If the client is using insurance, their no-show rate will be the same as the insurance reimbursement rate.
 If the client makes a payment in advance, but cancels in accordance to the Cancellation Policy, the client will be credited the amount paid for a future session.
 Refunds are not provided.

 If the client is requesting treatment documentation, the cost for documentation requested depends on the specific request.
 See section titled "Informed Consent Regarding Legal Proceedings" regarding fees associated with appearing in court.